Quickstart: Adding a splash screen (HTML)

 If you open "Package.appxmanifest" in a text editor, the SplashScreen element appears as a child of the VisualElements element.
 The default splash screen markup in the manifest file looks like this in a text editor:

 - To select a new splash screen image, press the button with an ellipsis that appears next to 620 x 300 px label below Scaled Assets.
-Choose the 620 x 300 pixel image (.png, .jpg, or .jpeg) you'd like to set as your splash screen image.
+Choose the 620 x 300 pixel image (.png, .jpg, or .jpeg) you'd like to use for your splash screen image.

 Important The splash screen image you choose must be 620 x 300 pixels using a 1x scaling factor.